Most brands have one social account on any given platform, and they dump everything into one feed.

 If I only talk about one thing, then it’s easy.

-What some brands are doing is creating multiple accounts within a single platform, one for each type of video series.
+There’s a strong argument to be made to have multiple accounts within a single platform, one for each type of video series or audience.

 Creator-First Rather than Content-First